 In 2008 Ralph Nader decided to run for president and asked Gonzalez to be his running mate.
 Gonzalez saw himself as a stand-in for Peter Camejo who had run with Nader in 2004 but was now unavailable because he was fighting cancer a second time.
 Camejo specifically encouraged Nader to select Gonzalez who was one of the few elected officials in the nation to publically endorsed their ticket in 2004.
 Gonzalez agreed with the condition they not seek the Green Party Nomination.
 Nader was in accord.
 Both were supportive of Cynthia McKinney’s efforts to win the Green Party nomination and believed both campaigns could complement one another.
 The decision not to compete against McKinney for the Green Party nomination and to run as independents meant they could not rely on a preexisting party aparatus to gain ballot status.

-Shortly after the announcement that Gonzalez would be Nader’s running mate, San Francisco Mayor Gavin Newsom said “Matt Gonzalez is a formidable person.
+Shortly after the announcement that Gonzalez would be Nader’s running mate, then-San Francisco Mayor Gavin Newsom said “Matt Gonzalez is a formidable person.
 He is incredibly articulate and extraordinarily bright.
 I am concerned that with former Supervisor Gonzalez getting in the race with Ralph Nader that the Nader ticket has now strengthened exponentially.”
 He went on to add “Don’t underestimate Matt Gonzalez.
 Don’t underestimate what he means to Ralph Nader and the Green Party.
 Don’t underestimate his ability to galvanize young voters.”
 (KRON Channel 4, 3/08)